matrix-org/matrix-spec/content/appendices.md

 ### Opaque Identifiers

-The specification defines some identifiers to use the /Opaque Identifier Grammar/.
+The specification defines some identifiers to use the *Opaque Identifier Grammar*.
 This is a common grammar intended for non-user-visible identifiers which do not require parsing or interpretation (other than as a unique identifier).